-- "protanomaly": A common form of red-green colorblindness; affects ~2% of white men to some degree (less common among ethnicities, much less common among women). - "deuteranomaly": The most common form of red-green colorblindness; affects ~6% of white men to some degree (less common among other ethnicities, much less common among women). - "tritanomaly": A very rare form of blue-yellow colorblindness; affects <0.1% of people.
+- "protanomaly": A common form of red-green colorblindness; affects ~2% of white men to some degree (less common among other ethnicities, much less common among women, see Tables 1.5 and 1.6 in [SSJN00]). - "deuteranomaly": The most common form of red-green colorblindness; affects ~6% of white men to some degree (less common among other ethnicities, much less common among women, see Tables 1.5 and 1.6 in [SSJN00]). - "tritanomaly": A very rare form of colorblindness affecting blue/yellow discrimination so rare that its detailed effects and even rate of occurrence are not well understood.
+Affects <0.1% of people, possibly much less ([SSJN00], page 47).
+Also, the name we use here is somewhat misleading because only full tritanopia has been documented, and partial tritanomaly likely does not exist ([SSJN00], page 45).
+What this means is that while Colorspacious will happily allow any severity value to be passed, probably only severity = 100 corresponds to any real people.